Rectangular Tube Section Calculator

-This tool calculates the properties of a rectangular hollow cross-section (also called tubular).
+This tool calculates the properties of a rectangular tube (also called rectangular hollow cross-section or RHS).
 Enter the shape dimensions b, h and t below.
 The calculated results will have the same units as your input.
 Please use consistent units for any input.

 Outer Per. =